Full of history and brimming with energy, Málaga it’s not just the cheap booze and fantastic weather that keeps tourists

 If you prefer to take public transport, you will find bus services running directly to the airport and to Birmingham International Airport train station.
-There is a free and frequent Air-Rail from the station that takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station that takes you to the terminal in just minutes.

 Whether you want to do some window shopping, or you’ve left some bits to the last minute, the terminal has a huge range of shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Accessorize.

 There’s also a selection of great cafés, bars and restaurants for you to relax and enjoy a tasty meal before you fly.
 If you’ve booked an early morning flight, you’ll find plenty of coffee shops like Costa and Caffé Nero.
-Frankie & Benny’s is perfect for kids, and there’s even a Wetherspoons if you want to kick start your holiday with a pint.
+Giraffe is perfect for kids, and there’s even a Wetherspoons if you want to kick start your holiday with a pint.

 We’ve got five airport lounges where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 To find out about our other services, head to our terminal facilities page.